-In addition, the ALJ must account for the 20-day notice requirement when scheduling the hearing, which requires that notice of a hearing be mailed or served at least 20 calendar days prior to the scheduled hearing date. § 405.1022(a).
+When selecting the date for hearing, the ALJ must account for the 20-day notice requirement when scheduling the hearing, which requires that notice of a hearing be mailed or served at least 20 calendar days prior to the scheduled hearing date. § 405.1022(a).
 If the Notice of Hearing is mailed, this requirement applies to the date the Notice of Hearing is mailed, not the date it is received by the recipients.
-See II-7-6 B for more information on the 20-day notice requirement.
+See III-7-6 B for more information on the 20-day notice requirement.